exosite-garage/gateway_core/README.md

 QUICK START
 ================================================================================

-1. Create a new clonable device with whatever data sources are appropriate
+1. Create a new clonable device with whatever data sources are appropriate.

+2. In the cloned device, also create a data source using "command" as the alias.

-2. Create a new Client Model, using the `RID` of the above device.
+3. Create a new Client Model, using the `RID` of the above device.

-3. Add some valid serial numbers to the Client Model
+4. Add some valid serial numbers to the Client Model

-4. Edit "options.cfg" to have correct values based on your Client Model.
+5. Edit "options.cfg" to have correct values based on your Client Model.
    Update the other items to suit:

   [setup]
   vendor_name = VENDOR_NAME
   model_name = MODEL_NAME
-  interface_type = NETWORK_INTERFACE
+  interface_type = NETWORK_INTERFACE*
-  uuid_file = UUID_FILE_LOCATION
+  uuid_file = UUID_FILE_LOCATION*
   check_interval = 5
   onep_server = m2.exosite.com
   onep_port = 80